ggiguash/gmail-xsearch-chrome/README.md

 ## Installation

-This extension is not published on Chrome Web Store.
+This extension is not published in the Chrome Web Store.
 Follow the instructions in this section to install an unpacked extension in developer mode.

-Open the `chrome://extensions` page in your Google Chrome Browser and make sure that the `Developer mode` knob is turned on.
+Open the [chrome://extensions](chrome://extensions) page in your Google Chrome Browser and make sure that the `Developer mode` knob is turned on.

 ![Developer Mode](docs/dev_mode_knob.png)